 • A 40-minute session focused solely on filing the FAFSA, assisting as needed.
 Please review the details for FAFSA assistance and come prepared.

+Please have your Student ID ready for your appointment.
 If you do not yet have an MCCC student ID, but need FAFSA assistance, we encourage you to first apply to the College.
 You can also call us to schedule an appointment on your behalf.

-What you need for a FAFSA appointment
+What you need for a FAFSA Filing Appointment

 1. FSA ID and Password – You must have a FSA ID prior to joining the appointment.
 Create your FSA ID here.
 For assistance, contact the Federal Student Aid Contact Center by email, live web chat or phone at 1-800-433-3243 (TTY calls: 1-800-730-8913).